-To begin a new application you will need to register with SATAC and accept the terms and conditions of application.
+When you start a new application you will need to register with SATAC.

 Inside the application

-If you are applying for courses that start at different times of the year then it's a good idea to list any semester 1 preferences above those with a later start date.
+If you are applying for courses that start at different times of the year, list any semester 1 preference above those with a later start date.

 Accessing a partially completed application

-If you are unable to complete your SATAC application in one sitting you can log out at any time.
-You can access your partially completed application by logging in with your username and password on the SATAC website.
+If you can't complete your application in one sitting you can log out at any time.
+You can come back to it later by logging in with your username and password on the SATAC website.